A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: System Model

-Fig. \ref{fig:myScenario} shows the scheme of sources, relays, and BS communications in the cell of the system model.
+Figure \ref{fig:myScenario} shows the schematic of sources, relays, and BS communications in the cell of the system model.

-In this figure (Fig. \ref{fig:myScenario}), $h^{ \lbrace M2M_{a} RF \rbrace }_{(s_i, n_j)}$ and $h^{ \lbrace M2B RF \rbrace }_{(n_i, BS)}$ are the gains of the channel between the $i$th and $j$th nodes on $a$th $M2M$ RF interface and between the $i$th node and BS on $M2B$ RF interface, respectively.
-These gains are modeled with sum of path loss, shadowing, and small scale fading on $a$th $M2M$ or $M2B$ RF interface channel between the $i$th node and $j$th node or BS, as presented by Relations \ref{eq:channelgainM2M} and \ref{eq:channelgainM2B}.
+In this figure (Figure \ref{fig:myScenario}), $h^{ \lbrace M2M_{a} RF \rbrace }_{(s_i, n_j)}$ and $h^{ \lbrace M2B RF \rbrace }_{(n_i, BS)}$ are the gains of the channel between the $i$th and $j$th nodes on $a$th M2M RF interface and between the $i$th node and BS on $M2B$ RF interface, respectively.
+These gains are modeled with sum of path loss, shadowing, and small scale fading on $a$th $M2M$ or $M2B$ RF interface channel between the $i$th node and $j$th node or BS, as presented by equation~(\ref{eq:channelgainM2M}) and equation~(\ref{eq:channelgainM2B}).

-where: \begin{itemize} \item[-] Shadowing (dB) on $a$th $M2M$ or $M2B$ RF interface is modeled by a Normal random variable with zero mean and standard deviation of 8 ($\mathcal{N}(0,64)$), \item[-] Small scale fading (dB) is modeled by a Rayleigh random variable with scale parameter of $\sigma_r = 1$, and \item[-] Path loss between $i$th node and $j$ node or BS is modeled with path loss exponent $\beta=4$ (Relation \ref{eq:pathloss4}). \end{itemize}
+where: \begin{itemize} \item[-] Shadowing (dB) on $a$th $M2M$ or $M2B$ RF interface is modeled by a Normal random variable with zero mean and standard deviation of 8 ($\mathcal{N}(0,64)$), \item[-] Small scale fading (dB) is modeled by a Rayleigh random variable with scale parameter of $\sigma_r = 1$ (according to assumption \ref{ass:no8}), and \item[-] Path loss between $i$th node and $j$ node or BS is modeled with path loss exponent $\beta=4$ (equation~(\ref{eq:pathloss4})). \end{itemize}

 where $d_{0}=10 (m)$, and $d_{(i,j)}$ is the euclidean distance between node $i$ and node $j$.